Book of Esther: Contents

-In the fourth year of the reign of Ptolemy and Cleopatra, Dositheus, who said that he was a priest and a Levite, and his son Ptolemy brought to Egypt the preceding Letter about Purim, which they said was authentic and had been translated by Lysimachus son of Ptolemy, one of the residents of Jerusalem.
-(NRSV).

 It is unclear to which version of Greek Esther this colophon refers, and who exactly are the figures mentioned in it.

 By the time the Greek version of Esther was written, the foreign power visible on the horizon as a future threat to Judah was the kingdom of Macedonia under Alexander the Great, who defeated the Persian empire about 150 years after the time of the story of Esther; the Septuagint version noticeably calls Haman a "Bougaion" (βουγαῖον), possibly in the Homeric sense of "bully" or "braggart", whereas the Hebrew text describes him as an Agagite.

 Canonicity

 The canonicity of these Greek additions has been a subject of scholarly disagreement practically since their first appearance in the Septuagint. – Martin Luther, being perhaps the most vocal Reformation-era critic of the work, considered even the original Hebrew version to be of very doubtful value.

+The Council of Basel–Ferrara–Florence confirmed its status as canonical between 1431 and 1445.

 The Council of Trent, the summation of the Counter-Reformation, reconfirmed the entire book, both Hebrew text and Greek additions, as canonical.
 The Book of Esther is used twice in commonly used sections of the Catholic Lectionary.
-In both cases, the text used is not only taken from a Greek addition, the readings also are the prayer of Mordecai, and nothing of Esther's own words is ever used.
+In both cases, the text used is not only taken from a Greek addition.
+The readings also include the prayer of Mordecai, and nothing of Esther's own words is ever used.
 The Eastern Orthodox Church uses the Septuagint version of Esther, as it does for all of the Old Testament.

 In contrast, the additions are included in the Biblical apocrypha, usually printed in a separate section (if at all) in Protestant bibles.
 The additions, called "The rest of the Book of Esther", are specifically listed in the Thirty-Nine Articles, Article VI, of the Church of England as non-canonical, though "read for example of life and instruction of manners".